From the beginning, Humanoids has embodied creative innovation, a fiercely independent spirit, and a drive to break new ground.

 The magazine achieved such worldwide acclaim that National Lampoon launched a U.S. version, Heavy Metal.
 It initially published Druillet, Mœbius and other European creators in English translations, exposing American audiences to a whole new side of comics.

-Humanoids has published thousands of original titles, with third-party publishers translating many of them into numerous languages.
+Over the years, Humanoids has published thousands of original titles, with third-party publishers translating many of them into numerous languages.
 Some, such as The Incal, have achieved stellar performances worldwide and sold millions of copies.